mdblp/hydrophone/docs/README.md

   **As a matter of fact**, it is necessary to provide AWS credentials differently.
 The credentials provider chain looks for credentials in this order.
 It stops when one working credential is found:
   - Environment variables (_AWS_ACCESS_KEY_ID_ and _AWS_SECRET_ACCESS_KEY_)
   - Shared Credentials file present in home directory (use environment variable _AWS_PROFILE_ if several profiles are present and you don't want the default one to be used)
-  - It the application is running on an EC2 instance, IAM roles for the said instance
+  - If the application is running on an EC2 instance, IAM roles for the said instance

   This order is the reverse order of preference for enhanced security (IAM roles being the preferred way of doing).